FelicityPictures/Maze-Final-Project/README.md

 5/31/15: Continued working on graphics (drawing)
          Fixed the scanner thing in Processing by using loadStrings()

+What do we have as of 6/1?
+Not much :/ much but we have loaded a nice map, and we are beginning the games.
+More progress will come this week.

 Things to do:
 -Finish making the map appear and allow user to navigate (finish by Tuesday 6/2)